FiddlersCode/fizzbuzzphp/README.md

 The rules are thus:
 ```
-Lets divide this into different steps so, we can easily write and test this.
 - Print numbers from 1 to 100
 - Print "Fizz" instead of number which is divisible by 3
 - Print "Buzz" instead of number which is divisible by 5